Qumulo/docs/hardware/supermicro-a-plus-asg-1014s-acr12n4h/networking-cluster.md

 ## Recommended Configuration
 {% include important.html content="We don't recommend connecting to a single back-end NIC port because the node becomes unavailable if the single connection fails." %}

 The {{site.sm1014s}} platform uses a networking configuration in which different NICs handle back-end and front-end traffic.
 You can connect the front-end and back-end NICs to the same switch or to different switches.
-However, for greater reliability, we recommend connecting all four 100 Gbps ports on every node: Connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.
+However, for greater reliability, we recommend connecting all four 25 Gbps or 100 Gbps ports on every node: Connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.

 We recommend the following configuration for your node.